kelnadim87/fiat_stripe/README.md

 gem 'fiat_stripe'
 ```

-Then `bundle` and run the required migrations directly by typing:

-    $ rake db:migrate

 You'll need to configure the `stripe` and `stripe_event` gems like normal.
 Here's an example of how you can write `config/initializers/stripe.rb` to be flexible for testing:

 ```ruby